rgriscom/Open-Data-Kit-Linguistic-Metadata-Method/README.md

 # Open Data Kit Linguistic Metadata Method
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 This repository hosts documentation and resources for the ODK linguistic metadata method.

-The resources include two sets of forms for use by linguists who want to use ODK to collect metadata in remote areas.
+This method is used to create digital metadata for language resources, either for the purpose of archiving or conducting research.
+With this method, metadata can be collected anywhere in the world, including regions without electricity or mobile data.
+Metadata can also be collected by teams of researchers working independently, with the results compiled together.
+The  method is based on the open source platform [Open Data Kit](https://getodk.org/).

 ## Method Description
 ### ODK Aggregate